istio/tools/perf/sds-tests/non-sds-1/README.md

 which request for certificates at a customizable interval (e.g., every 1 minute), thereby creating the certificate rotation load.

+In this test, *controlPlaneSecurity* is disabled.
+To enable *controlPlaneSecurity*, set *controlPlaneSecurity* as *true* in *ROOT-OF-REPO/perf/istio/values-istio-non-sds.yaml*.

 ## To run the certificate rotation test with SDS disabled:
 - Create a GKE cluster and set it as the current cluster.
 Here this test is ran on the cluster *no-sds-cert-rotation-1*